 - Eligible to apply for the new CCSP credential

 Anyone who wants to work with individuals in the following settings:

-•Military education, job search, career and transition counselors and staff
+- Military personnel: education, job search, career and transition counselors and support staff

 The instructor is an experienced community college education and career counselor and professor.
 She has worked for community colleges and public and private universities.
 She also is also a private practice consultant, and has volunteer experience supporting the unemployed through conducting workshops in a local workforce development career one-stop center and leading a support group for the unemployed in a faith-based community.
 Through her over 15 years of experience, she has developed a wealth of knowledge and created many written resources designed to facilitate individual’s education and career development journey.
 In addition to the standard CDF program curriculum, students of her CDF program will be introduced, and have access to, those resources.

 - College students (basic-skills students to those possessing advanced degrees)

 - Adults in transition (all ages)

 - Diverse populations (demographic, active-duty military, veterans, disabled, education attained, work experience,